Transformation

 “I should be more intentional about speaking life,” I told Darrell as we headed south into the sunshine.
 “Let’s pick a weekend in June.
 We’ll make the most of whatever weekend we choose, rain or shine.”

-4 Ways to Practice Not Complaining
+4 Ways to Practice Speaking Positive Words

 As we headed home, I made a quiet abjuration to be more intentional about speaking life.